Nisviik/DatabasesAdvancedScraper/README.md

 - sudo apt install python3-pip
 - sudo pip install beautifulsoup4

-The Scraper is only printing the transaction with the highest value of each minute for now, in the upcoming week that will change
+The Scraper is only printing the transaction with the highest value of each minute for now, in the upcoming weeks that will change